francesco-innocenti/francesco-innocenti.github.io/_posts/2024-11-16-Infinite-Widths-Part-I-Neural-Networks-as-Gaussian-Processes.md

 The NNGP result follows from two key observations:
-1. Even though they receive the same input $$x$$, all the hidden neurons $$h_j(x)$$ are uncorrelated with each other because of independent parameters.
+1. Even though they receive the same input $$x$$, all the hidden neurons $$h_j(x)$$ are uncorrelated with each other because of independent parameters, and the nonlinearity is applied separately to each neuron.
 (Note that this breaks down for deeper layers at finite width.)
 2. Any output neuron $$z_i(x)$$ is a sum of iid random variables.
 Therefore, as $$N \rightarrow \infty$$, CLT tells us that $$z_i(x)$$ will converge to a Gaussian distribution.
 For multiple inputs, this will be a joint multivariate Gaussian, i.e. a GP.
 Note that the output neurons also become independent despite using the same "features" or inputs.